When a labor agreement between UC and a union expires, some of the rules in expired contract continue in force and others lapse.

-Work Rules -- Generally changes in work rules need to be bargained.
-If you are planning to change a work rule, please contact the Employee and Labor Relations Office at 754-8892 before doing so.
+- Work Rules: Generally, changes in work rules need to be bargained.
+If you are planning to change a work rule, please contact the Employee and Labor Relations Office in Davis at 530-754-8892 or in Sacramento at 916-734-3362 before doing so.

 This list makes up the main issues about terms and conditions that are affected by the contract expiration which has been conveyed to the affected unions.

 The status quo period can be a difficult time for managers.
 Much of management's discretion over various terms and conditions of employment, wages, and hours where no notice to the union was required will cease during the status quo period.
 Management may not unilaterally change hours, sick leave procedures, performance evaluation procedures, work schedules, such as shifts changes, start and stop times, lunch periods, and may not grant employee requests for flexible hours, etc.